 It’s hard to think of an industry that doesn’t have a computer information system at its core.
-DeVry University’s Computer Information Systems Bachelor’s Degree with a Specialization in Software Programming is designed to help you prepare for a variety of fields in a broad range of industries.
-Our Software Programming Specialization is anchored with our Tech Core approach, which is designed with hands-on learning experiences to give you solid foundation in technology.
+DeVry University’s Computer Information Systems Bachelor’s Degree with a Specialization in Software Programming is designed to help you prepare to pursue a variety of technology-focused careers across a broad range of industries.
+Our software programming specialization is anchored with our Tech Core approach, which is designed to provide hands-on learning experiences that give you a solid foundation in technology.

-Get to Know Our Software Programming Degree Specialization
+Get to Know Our Bachelor’s Degree Specialization in Software Programming

 The Bachelor’s Degree Specialization in Software Programming is designed to help you build a foundation of interdisciplinary skills you’ll need for today’s Internet of Things (IoT) economy.
 You’ll learn relevant skills in operating systems, programming, hardware, connectivity and security.
 These skills will give you a foundation in engineering technology, information technology and software and information systems.